 Children under 18 receive an orphan's pension.
 A semi-orphan is entitled to an annual pension of 20%, and full orphan to 30% of the policy holder's annual earned income.
 If the child is still studying, the pension will be paid until their 27th birthday.

-Income earned by the person entitled to a pension may be deducted from the pension.
+Income earned by the person entitled to a pension may be deducted from the widow’s or widower’s pension.
+No income is offset for an orphan’s pension.

 In some cases, instead of a pension, the insurance may pay a one-off compensation amount following the death of a family member.